Antarctic minke whale: Group size and composition

 An immature Antarctic minke whale was observed briefly associating with four dwarf minke whales on the Great Barrier Reef in July 2000.

 Unlike common minke whales, they often have a prominent blow, which is particularly visible in the calmer waters near the pack ice.
 In the narrow holes and cracks in the pack ice they have been observed spyhopping – raising their head vertically – to expose their blowholes to breathe; individuals have even been seen to break breathing holes through sea ice in the winter (July–August), rising in a similar manner.
 When traveling fast in open water they can create larger versions of the "roostertail" of spray created by their smaller cousin, the Dall's porpoise.
 During bouts of feeding they will lunge multiple times onto their side (either left or right) into a dense patch of prey with mouth agape and ventral pleats expanded as their gular pouch fills with prey-laden water.
 After making a series of shorter dives during which they will surface anywhere from two to fifteen times, they will make a longer dive of up fourteen minutes.
 Shallower dives of normally less than 40 m are made at night (from about 8 p.m. to about 2 am) while deeper dives that can be over 100 m deep are made during the day (from about 2 a.m. to about 8 pm).
+In a 2019 collaborative study involving scholars from around the world, various types of whales, including Humpback whales, Blue whales, Fin whales, Bryde's whales, and Antarctic minke whales, were tracked for four years to investigate changes in migration patterns based on size.
+When all results were finalized, most whales swam at an average speed of 1.9 m/s, but one Antarctic minke whale recorded a top speed of 8.3 m/s.